enhance-dev/enhance.dev/app/docs/md/patterns/event-listeners.md

 ## Reducing Boilerplate

-Many other web components provide a way of reducing the amount of boilerplate code one needs to write.
-Enhance provides the `@enhance/element` package which builds upon the `CustomElement` and `EventHandlerMixin` classes while providing a more succinct way of writing Enhance Components.
+Many web component libraries provide a way of reducing boilerplate when authoring web components.
+Enhance provides the `@enhance/element` package, which builds upon the [`CustomElement`](https://github.com/enhance-dev/enhance-custom-element) and [`EventHandlerMixin`](https://github.com/enhance-dev/enhance-event-handler-mixin) classes while providing a more succinct way of writing Enhance Components.

 Revisiting our `custom-button` component we get: